Questions and Answers

 Who uses the samples and data from Mayo Clinic's SCAD Research Program?

-Researchers from within Mayo Clinic and from collaborating research institutions across the world are the primary users of the samples and data from the SCAD Research Program.
+Researchers from within Mayo Clinic and from collaborating research institutions across the world use samples and data from the SCAD Research Program.
+Mayo Clinic removes all identifying information from samples before sharing them.
+And Mayo does not release the de-identified specimens to outside researchers until the proposed study has been rigorously reviewed and approved by these committees:

-• The Institutional Review Board (IRB), which ensures that all projects are ethical and appropriate
+• The Institutional Review Board (IRB), which makes sure that all projects are ethical and appropriate.

-• The Mayo Clinic Biospecimens Subcommittee of the IRB, which ensures that only the necessary amount of specimen is collected and used and that all specimens are used only for research that has been approved by the IRB
+• The IRB's Mayo Clinic Biospecimens Subcommittee, which makes sure that only the necessary amount of specimen is collected and used, and that all specimens are used only for research that the IRB has approved.

 Find out more about Mayo Clinic's IRB.